Aww, sweet simple vanilla bean ice cream.

 Instructions

-- With a paring knife slit the vanilla bean down one side and open it to reveal the tiny seeds inside.
-Using the back of your knife scrape the seed out in one stroke starting from the tip down.
-Add the seed to the blender.
+3. If adding vanilla seeds, use a paring knife slit the vanilla bean down one side and open it to reveal the tiny seeds inside.
+You may use a freash vanilla bean, or even better, one that has been used to make vanilla extract.
+Using the back of your knife scrape the seeds out in one stroke starting from the tip down.

 Notes